 Many things can affect your body’s immune system and your ability to fight infection.
 Be sure to tell the person piercing you if you have diabetes, heart problems, a weakened immune system, or any other medical conditions.
 If you take steroids or blood thinners, talk to your doctor before getting a piercing.

 How can I prevent an infection?

 Make sure you take care of your piercing.
-The person performing your piercing will recommend cleaning the area with soap and warm water twice a day.
+The person performing your piercing will recommend cleaning the area with soap and warm water twice a day while it heals.
 You will also be instructed to use a liquid medicated cleanser while gently moving the piercing around.
-For a tongue or lip piercing, you will need to use an antibacterial mouth rinse after meals to prevent infection.
+For a tongue or lip piercing, you will need to use an antibacterial mouth rinse after meals to prevent infection while it heals.

 When to see a doctor

 It’s very important to see your doctor if you think you might have an infection.
 Delaying treatment can result in a more serious infection.
 Don’t remove your piercing jewelry unless your doctor tells you to do so.
 Leaving the jewelry in can ensure proper drainage.
 It will also prevent an abscess (a collection of pus) from forming.
 Most times, the infection can be treated without losing the piercing.

 Minor infections may be treated with the following:

 - Over-the-counter medicines you rub on your skin, such as an antibiotic ointment

 - A warm compress applied to the piercing

 Questions for your doctor